-Trying to decide between metal braces and clear (ceramic) braces?
-The best option for you will depend on a number of factors.
-Our Okotoks orthodontists explain why these options, along with clear aligners, are so hotly debated.
+Are you about to decide between metal braces and clear (ceramic) braces?
+The option you choose will likely depend on several factors.
+Our Okotoks orthodontist explains why these options, along with clear aligners, are so hotly debated.

 How do Braces Help?

-Braces will straighten your teeth and realign them into their corrected positions.
-They are suitable for both simple and complex orthodontic issues, including misalignment, underbite, overbite and crossbite.
+Braces are used to straighten your teeth and realign them into their correct positions.
+They are appropriate for both simple and complex orthodontic issues, including crossbite, underbite, overbite and misalignment.

-Braces can help fix misaligned teeth, thereby addressing the above mentioned issues.
+Braces can help repair misaligned teeth, and address the issues mentioned above.

 For braces treatment, a bracket is affixed to each tooth and connected with a wire, which is secured in the back.
 Brackets on the rear molars have a mechanism attached that allows your orthodontist to tighten the wire.

 The wire is held against the bracket with rubber bands called ligatures.
 The brackets are held to your teeth using a special type of cement.

 When you visit your orthodontist throughout the duration of your treatment, your braces are adjusted slightly.
 Pressure is gradually applied to your teeth through the braces to bring your smile into alignment.
 You have the option of choosing coloured elastics (rubber bands) to express your style.

 The Difference Between Metal Braces & Clear Braces

 You are probably familiar with traditional metal braces, as they are the most common type.
 As the name implies, these braces are made entirely of metal (though they are supported by elastics).
 Thanks to advancements in orthodontic technology, metal braces have received multiple upgrades, and the brackets used today are much more streamlined than those used in the past.